Undergraduate Research in MCB

 - Complete 2 semesters of MCB 290 for 2 credit hours or more each semester, in the same lab.
-Particpation in an MCB sponsored Summer Research Opportunities Program can be substituted for one semester of MCB 290.
+Participation in an MCB sponsored Summer Research Fellowship can be substituted for one semester of MCB 290.

-- Obtain a letter of support from their Principle Investigator (faculty advisor).
+- Obtain a letter of support from their Principal Investigator (faculty advisor).